yutanicorp/powermolelib/README.rst

 Terminology
 -----------
-* **Tunnel** is an established connection from localhost to the target destination host through intermediate hosts (called Gateways).
+* **Tunnel** is an established connection from localhost to the target destination host through intermediate hosts (called gateways).
 * **Agent** is a python module running on the target destination host.
 It performs various functions.
 * **Instructor** sends instructions to the *Agent* by utilizing a forwarded connection provided by *Tunnel*.